 One of the principles, Building Trusting Teams, has been paramount for Boldr’s growth.
-I believe that trust is not only critical for our internal teams, but also for building lasting partnerships with Clients.
+I believe that trust is not only critical for our internal teams, but also for building trusting partnerships with Clients.

 Building trusting teams requires ongoing reformulation and collaboration.
 I feel fortunate that my Coach Brian guided me through Boldr’s early days.
 He taught me and our Client Success Organization a simple framework for building trust that has held true:

-The trusting partnership between Boldr and Interfolio (our first Client), brought this equation to life.
+Building trusting partnerships between Boldr and Interfolio (our first Client), brought this equation to life.

 A bit of background.
 Interfolio, an enterprise technology company, focuses on building collaboration platforms for the global higher education market.
 They are on a mission to empower the global academic community to fully support and understand scholars’ journeys.

 Over the last five years, Interfolio acted as the catalyst for us to expand into new services, while we, Boldr, created and trained new teams to solve their ever-evolving business challenges.